 What are the AMOs?

-The US Department of Education (USED) requires states to establish ambitious but achievable AMOs in reading and mathematics proficiency and in graduation rates, and to publicly report performance on the AMOs.
+The US Department of Education (USED) requires states to establish ambitious but achievable AMOs in reading and mathematics proficiency and in graduation and attendance rates, and to publicly report performance on the AMOs.
 Using 2011-12 data, AMOs were set to move all schools in the state to the level of those schools currently performing at the 90th percentile within six years.
 That is, by 2016-17, the expectation is for all schools to have all student groups reach about 50% reading proficiency and 65% mathematics proficiency or higher.

 These AMOs reflect the higher college and career ready cut scores established in Wisconsin’s waiver request for ESEA Flexibility.